 Transplanting Seedlings Outdoors

 If the steps listed above are followed, it should take about 5-7 days before seedling can be safely planted outside.
 This is going to depend on the weather during those 5-7 days and how strong the seedlings were prior to hardening off.

 Many vegetables are vining plants or large plants (pole beans, tomatoes & peppers, etc.) and will need some sort of support.
 It is a good idea to get your support system in the ground (or pot) shortly after transplanting outside while they are still small plants.
-For a post on cages vs stakes vs trellis systems, click here.
+Here’s a detailed post on cages vs stakes vs trellis system.

 Guides for successfully growing tomatoes

 - Best trellis systems for tomatoes

 - Taste of heirloom tomatoes based on color

 When hardening off, do they go back under grow light when not outside, or is it ok to just bring inside, in room with regular light (or light off for part of day?).

 It kindof depends on how big they are.
 Most of mine I just bring back into the shop without the lights on them.
 It helps if you bring them in to a fairly cool place also (like around 55-60 degrees).
 If they are pretty small and look a little fragile, they may need to go back under the lights for a bit.

 I love the first photo - how many seedlings!
 It's really impressive!
 When I came across gardening blogs it makes me really motivated and passionate about plants.
 Your tutorial seems very helpful, especially for me.
 I don't grow so many plants so your step-by-step list will be used by me while seedlings hardening off.
 [I have already made a list!] so I will comply to your tips.